 - Closing off the base of the aneurysm with a metal clip

-With the advanced minimally-invasive technique, our endovascular specialists guide special coils up through a catheter inserted via a small incision near the groin into the ruptured artery to disrupt the blood flow.
-Blood begins clotting around the coils, which then prevents further bleeding.
+With the advanced minimally invasive technique, our endovascular specialists guide special coils up through a catheter inserted via a small incision near the groin into the ruptured artery to disrupt the blood flow.
+Coils fill the aneurysm, which then prevents further bleeding.
 Our skilled experts have broad experience with this technique, which requires specialized training not found in every hospital.

 For More Information